Suzhou-Tongyuan/ObjectOriented.jl/README.md

 ## Hints For Professional Julia Programmers

 As the dot method (`self.method()`) is purely a syntactic sugar thing, using the idiomatic Julia code like `method(self)` is usually better.
+Using the idiomatic Julia methods, method ambiguity can be avoided, which is of course better than OOP in this case.

-You can just avoid defining dot methods:
+You can avoid defining dot methods as shown below:

 ```julia
 @oodef struct MyType